Directed by: Rajkumar Hirani || Produced by: Vidhu Vinod Chopra

 The obligatory romance is sprinkled in as required, but the backbone of the story is the friendship between the titular “idiots.”
 The majority of the drama surrounds two of the three friends (R. Madhavan and Sharman Joshi), who attempt to discover what has happened to the long lost third member of their 3 Musketeers (Amir Khan).
 What makes the movie work is how both the material in the flashbacks and the present time are interesting and important to the ultimate conclusion to the story.

 3 Idiots could have been a true masterpiece if its trio of major characters had been drawn just a little bit deeper, as all three are memorable, yet never quite reach the point where they feel like deep personalities we have gotten to know inside and out for almost three hours.
 It’s a shame, because when 3 Idiots is at its best, it’s a force of cinematic and musical ambition to be reckoned with.
-While we follow Madhavan’s and Joshi’s characters throughout the whole story (Madhavan is the narrator), we never get to know them in a truly intimate way.
+While we follow Madhavan’s and Joshi’s characters throughout the whole story (Madhavan is the narrator), we never get to know them in an intimate way.
 Yes, we learn the basics, like character motivations, and they do have acceptable arcs, but it is nothing extensive.

 As for the star of the show, Khan’s role is explored through flashbacks (well over two hours of the film’s near three hour running time).
 He is the main focus of the story, but is at times hard to relate to — although due to his eccentric personality, that was almost certainly intended.
 Khan is hard to fully understand because his character is more or less a super-genius.
 In the engineering college campus where much of the story takes place, Khan is a math whiz, aces all his tests, places at the top of his class every year, and is basically loved by all.
 Or I should say, almost all.
 Khan’s only true obstacle to overcome, as his friends point out, is his nervousness regarding his crush, played by Kareena Kapoor.
 This romantic subplot is written well enough, yet it’s somewhat formulaic and doesn’t mesh with the film’s overall theme of, well, fitting in, and staying true to oneself during the transition from adolescence to adulthood.
 Admittedly, Khan is a great lead character and plays a likable protagonist; he definitely has a knack for screen presence.
 Kapoor holds her own as the main love interest, though she has relatively little to do.